openmc-dev/openmc/_sources/methods/geometry.txt

 with radius :math:`R`.
 One would normally write the equation of the sphere as

 .. math::
+    :label: sphere-equation

     (x - x_0)^2 + (y - y_0)^2 + (z - z_0)^2 = R^2

-By subtracting the right-hand term from both sides of the equation, we can then write the surface equation:
+By subtracting the right-hand term from both sides of equation :eq:`sphere-equation`, we can then write the surface equation for the sphere:

 .. math::
+    :label: surface-equation-sphere

     f(x,y,z) = (x - x_0)^2 + (y - y_0)^2 + (z - z_0)^2 - R^2 = 0